DataTrainUBRA/DigitalToolkitTest/docs/Data protection and Licences/index.md

+---
+title:    Data protection and Licences

+nav_order: 4
+has_children: true

  #   Data protection and licences

 Data protection involves a set of laws and principles to safeguard personal information, while data licensing is a contractual agreement that permits the use of specific datasets.